jupyter/governance/communitybuildingworkinggroup.md

-# Community Working Group
+# Community Building Working Group

-The Jupyter Community Working Group acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
+The Jupyter Community Building Working Group (JCB) acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
 A targeted outcome of this working group's efforts is to improve the diversity, equity, and inclusion of our community.

-The current members of the Community Working Group are listed in the [Leadership Directory](people).
+The current members of the Jupyter Community Building Working Group are listed in the [Leadership Directory](people).

 ## Areas of responsibility